 The name Jerusalem has always been a metaphor for beauty, hope, and light.
 As the “Heavenly Jerusalem”, it is a call for a world in which people live together in peace, freedom, and dignity.
-The Holy of Jerusalem can only be preserved if there are boundaries.
+The sacred of "Jerusalem" can only be preserved if there are boundaries.
 Their mindful recognition gives rise to a call for freedom.

 A greeting“Jerusalem is more than a location.
 Jerusalem is a condition of beauty.
 Jerusalem is everywhere where there is beauty.
 Now, some of this beauty is with you, in Bensheim; and Bensheim can therefore choose to be in Jerusalem as well.
 In order to get into the Jerusalem from above one has to go through the Jerusalem from below.
 Everyone would have the opportunity in Bensheim now… more” (Rabbi Andrew Steiman of Frankfurt on the Main for the inauguration).